prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 ## Submission Instructions

-[Upload](https://georgetown.instructure.com/courses/65741/assignments/165667) your workbook file to Canvas.
+When you are finished developing your project, [upload](https://georgetown.instructure.com/courses/65741/assignments/165667) your workbook file to Canvas.

 ## Evaluation Methodology

-Submissions will be evaluated based on ability to meet each of the component requirements (see corresponding sections above for detailed instructions):
+Submissions will be evaluated based on their ability to meet each of the component requirements (see corresponding sections above for detailed instructions):

 Category | Weight
 --- | ---